-The Fairtrade awarenes campaign wouldn't have been a success without th help of The Honey Po Health Food and Cra Store.
-The Honey Pot cele brates its 30th anniversal stockist of Fairtrade prod ucts in Clonmel.
-They su Presentation plied all of the products for the Fairtrade display in th school.
-The displa includes mirrors, wir chimes, trinket boxe handmade notebooks, rug whole range of other hand made gifts, as well as te coffee, chocolate and a l of other foodstuffs.
-Mar thanks to the Honey Pot 6 their support.

-(Written by Second Yes
+The Fairtrade awarenes campaign wouldn't hav been a success without th help of The Honey Po Health Food and Cra Store.
+The Honey Pot celd brates its 30th anniversal this year.
+It is the bigge stockist of Fairtrade proc ucts in Clonmel.
+They suj Presentation plied all of the products for the Fairtrade display in th school.
+The displa includes mirrors, win trinket boxe chimes, handmade notebooks, rug teddies, handbags and whole range of other hand made gifts, as well as te coffee, chocolate and a l of other foodstuffs.
+Mar thanks to the Honey Pot for their support.
+(Written by Second Yes to establish how effective last year's campaign had been and to identify what we needed to work on.
+The results showed that awareness of the Fairtrade logo and products was high but people were not purchasing the products because of a lack of convenient availability.